aniketgavit23/Lead-Management-System/README.md

 # Lead Management System

-This project is developed by  (Aniket) and Harshvardhan for academic submission.
+This project was developed by  Aniket Gavit and Harshvardhan for academic submission.

 Project Name: Lead Management System